sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

   }

   # Iterate through each node and rotate if necessary
-  # Process nodes in order from root towards tip
+  # Process nodes in order from root towards tip for more predictable results
   nodes_to_check <- sort(internal_nodes_on_path)

   for (node_to_rotate in nodes_to_check) {
     # Find the direct children of this internal node
     children <- rotated_tree$edge[rotated_tree$edge[, 1] == node_to_rotate, 2]

-    # Check if we have exactly two children (bifurcating tree assumption)
+    # Check if the node is bifurcating (has exactly two children)
+    # Most phylogenetic trees are bifurcating
     if (length(children) != 2) {
       warning("Node ", node_to_rotate, " is not bifurcating.
 Rotation might not work as expected.")
       next # Skip rotation for non-bifurcating nodes